24 Gadi Iru: Plot

 Reesha, a girl with bipolar disorder and heart problem, Fell in love with her psychiatrist Dr. Visham.
 Visham treats his patients with love and care, so Reesha mistaken it as true love.
 However, Visham is married to a foreigner named Sara, and doesn't have any feelings for Reesha.
-Reesha is admant, and want to marry Visham at any cost.
+Reesha is adamant, and want to marry Visham at any cost.
 She threatened him to commit suicide and frame him for having an affair with her.
 Visham rebuked her words as she only threatened to commit suicide.

 However, Reesha, actually committed suicide, and her father beg Visham to marry her.
 Visham, agreed to marry Reesha for only 24 hours, after which he will divorce her.
 But Reesha turn the table by saying that the 24 hours will be completed the way she wants.
 Visham spend most night with Reesha and fell for her.
 This had a negative impact on Visham and Sara's relationship, and Sara started to feel insecure.

 Reesha's heart problem became worse.
 She tell Visham through a letter that she misunderstood his treatment for his love and wanted to Marry and have kids with him.
 She confess that she wanted to separate Visham and Sara, and was pregnant with his child.
 She beg Visham for his forgiveness and request him to upbring their child with Sara.

 The film ends with Sara accepting, Reesha's child and upbringing him with Visham.